-<condition> will be evaluated.
-If it is true (non-zero), then the command(s) of the <command-line> will be executed.
-If <condition> is false (zero), then the entire <command-line> is ignored until the next occurrence of else.
+If no opening "{" follows the if keyword, the command(s) in <command-line> will be executed if <condition> is true (non-zero) or skipped if <condition> is false (zero).
+Either case will consume commands on the input line until the end of the line or an occurrence of else.
 Note that use of ; to allow multiple commands on the same line will not end the conditionalized commands.